Nyhavn in Copenhagen

 Step 3: Select the Accommodation Type

-We favor hotels for one- or two-night stays and apartments for longer stays.
+We favor hotels for one- or two-night stays and self-catering apartments or house rentals for longer stays.
 Hotels are great in big cities when you wish to take advantage of in-house restaurants and bars and want access to the services of the front desk staff.

 When we drive into a city, we choose hotels that either include parking garages or offer valet parking so we don’t need to search for a spot on the street.

-Apartments work well when you want to settle in and live like a local.
-Buy food at local stores, cook a meal, and really stretch out.
+Apartments in cities work well when you want to settle in and live like a local.
+Buy food and a bottle of wine (so much cheaper than a restaurant!) at local stores, cook a meal, and really stretch out.
+Here’s an awesome apartment I stayed while visiting Copenhagen, Denmark.

-You’ll find apartments on websites such as AirBnB and HomeAway.
-Lately, I’ve favored the apartments listed on booking.com because the booking and cancelation requirements are not as stringent as they are on other sites.
+You’ll find apartments on websites such as AirBnB, VRBO, and HomeAway.
+Lately, I’ve favored the ones listed on Booking.com because the booking and cancellation requirements are not as stringent as they are on other sites.

-On a recent trip to Porto in Portugal, we rented an apartment on the top floor of a lovely old house with a view overlooking the river.
+On a recent trip to Porto in Portugal, I rented a place on the top floor of a lovely old house with a view of the river.
+I paid a few euros more to have a fabulous breakfast delivered to my door every morning.

 View from our apartment in Porto, Portugal over the Douro River